Skip to content

 Request body

 The request body is the information that will be sent to the URL that you specified.
-There are two ways to create the body of your webhook request:
+You can create the body of your webhook request with JSON key-value pairs or raw text.

 JSON key-value pairs

 You can personalize your key-value pairs using Liquid, such as including any user attribute, custom attribute, or event property in your request.
 For example, you can include a customer’s first name and email in your request.
-Don’t forget to include a default value for each attribute!
+Be sure to include a default value for each attribute.

 Raw text